 If you are unable to find the information you require from our products, website, publication scheme or previous EIR requests, you may make a request under the EIR.

 There are no restrictions on how to make a request under the EIR, however making a request in writing ensures that we have an accurate record of your request.

 The Information Commissioner’s Office has a useful guide: how to access information from a public body which provides useful information to consider when making a request.

-If our website does not provide the information you require, you can make a request for information (or make a complaint regarding a previous request) under the Freedom of Information Act using our form on our Freedom of Information requests page.
+You can make a request for information (or make a complaint regarding a previous request) using our form on our Freedom of Information requests page.

 Please make sure you:

-- Make your request in writing (via our contact form below, or by post).
+- Make your request in writing (via our contact form at the above link or by post).

 - Are specific about the information you require.